NickVolynkin/makeup/README.md

 EN | [RU](README-RU.md)

-# Makeup
+## What is Makeup?

 Makeup is aimed at development and convenient quality assurance of markup on web projects.
 You'll certainly make use of Makeup if your design is based on independent blocks and you prioritize stability and reliability.

 See our interactive [Makeup promotion site](http://2gis.github.io/makeup)!

-## Features

-Makeup is a JavaScript library, providing a visual interface for isolated development and quick manual regression testing of web pages, built from absolutely independent blocks.
+## Why should I use it?

 Makeup lets you:

-* Compare page design with the sample layout
+* Compare page design with the sample layout,
-* Monitor blocks for modifications and content mismatching
+* Monitor blocks for modifications and mismatching content,
-* Develop isolated blocks with ease
+* Develop isolated blocks with ease.

+Try all features of Makeup on the [Makeup demo page](http://2gis.github.io/makeup/demo)!

+Examples can be found in the [demo/](demo/) subfolder.
+Just open any `.html` file in your browser.

+## How can I use it?

+### Shortcuts

 Makeup supports keyboard shortcuts.
 They are listed in a [cheatsheet](docs/en/keyboard.md).

-Examples can be found in the [`demo/`](demo/) subfolder.
-Just open any `.html` file in your browser.

-Try all the features on the [Makeup demo page](http://2gis.github.io/makeup/demo)!

-## Makeup Express
+### Makeup Express

 Express version of Makeup can be launched on any website except those with HTTP header `content-security-policy`.
 To use it, run the following script from the developer tools console of your browser: